-Two additional hearings were held to present and receive feedback on the Draft 2024 Annual Action Plan. meeting was be held on Thursday, March 28, 2024 at Magnolia Multi-Service Center at 6:00 pm, and one meeting was held virtually via Microsoft Teams on Wednesday, April 3, 2023 at 3:00 pm.
-After a short presentation, HCD staff facilitated discussion groups to get attendees' input about community housing needs.
-The in-person meeting included an Open House where HCD staff were located at tables around the room sharing information about the programs and activities that HCD funds.

-Both meetings were made accessible for persons with disabilities.
-CART services were available for those who were hearing impaired, and the hearings were translated in Spanish.
-Comments received during these hearings are included within this section.
-HCD also broadcast the virtual meeting live on HTV's Facebook live.
+Two additional hearings will be held to present and receive feedback on the draft 2024 Annual Action Plan.
+One meeting will be held on Thursday, March 28, 2024 at Magnolia Multi-Service Center at 6:00 pm, and one meeting will be held virtually via Microsoft Teams on Wednesday, April 3, 2023 at 3:00pm.
+Both meetings will be made accessible for persons with disabilities.
+CART services will be available for those who are hearing impaired, and the hearings will be translated in Spanish.
+Comments received during these hearings will be included within this section.